MultiSafepay/docs/content/integrations/pwa-studio.md

 # Installation

-1. Install the MultiSafepay plugin for supporting GraphQL requests.
+1. Install the MultiSafepay plugin for supporting GraphQL queries.
 The guide can be found <a href="https://github.com/MultiSafepay/magento2-graphql" target="_blank">here</a>.

    **Note:** By installing the MultiSafepay GraphQL plugin, the MultiSafepay Core, Frontend and Adminhtml plugins will also be installed.